SeldonIO/seldon-core/docs-gb/upgrading.md

 ## Upgrading to 1.19

 **Python 3.12 Adoption**
-All core Python components—including prepackaged servers, Alibi Detect/Explain servers, wrappers, notebooks, and E2E tests—now target Python 3.12.
+All core Python components — including prepackaged servers, Alibi Detect/Explain servers, wrappers, notebooks, and E2E tests — now target Python 3.12.

 What this means:
 - Wheels or dependencies not yet compatible with Python 3.12 may fail at runtime.